awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm-S3.md

-# Tutorial: Create a Pipeline That Tests Your iOS App After a Change in Your S3 Bucket<a name="tutorials-codebuild-devicefarm-S3"></a>
+# Tutorial: Create a pipeline that tests your iOS app after a change in your S3 bucket<a name="tutorials-codebuild-devicefarm-S3"></a>

  You can use AWS CodePipeline to easily configure a continuous integration flow in which your app is tested each time the source bucket changes\.
 This tutorial shows you how to create and configure a pipeline to test your built iOS app from an S3 bucket\.
 The pipeline detects the arrival of a saved change through Amazon CloudWatch Events, and then uses [Device Farm](https://docs.aws.amazon.com/devicefarm/latest/developerguide/welcome.html) to test the built application\.

 **Important**
 Many of the actions you add to your pipeline in this procedure involve AWS resources that you need to create before you create the pipeline\.
 AWS resources for your source actions must always be created in the same AWS Region where you create your pipeline\.
 For example, if you create your pipeline in the US East \(Ohio\) Region, your CodeCommit repository must be in the US East \(Ohio\) Region\.
 You can add cross\-region actions when you create your pipeline\.
 AWS resources for cross\-region actions must be in the same AWS Region where you plan to execute the action\.
-For more information, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
+For more information, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.

 You can try this out using your existing iOS app, or you can use the [sample iOS app](samples/s3-ios-test-1.zip)\.